Click here to buy TICKETS online now

 last night of the proms – Abbey style!

-Wymondham Music Festival Fortnight returns for the 21st year from Friday 1 July to Saturday 16 July 2016.
-The annual Town Busking Day is also on the menu, taking place on Saturday 28 May, and there are two Market Place Music sessions on Saturdays 11 and 25 June.
+Wymondham Music Festival Fortnight returned for the 21st year from Friday 1 July to Saturday 16 July 2016.
+The annual Town Busking Day was also on the menu, taking place on Saturday 28 May, and there were two Market Place Music sessions on Saturdays 11 and 25 June.

-Festival Fortnight kicks off on the evening of Friday 1 July at Central Hall with the Festival Ceilidh, featuring Whirligig.
-Then on Saturday 2 July, Wymondham High Academy will officially launch Festival Fortnight in the Market Place with performances from the Academy Orchestra, Academy Singers, Jazz Collective, Brass Band, String Ensemble, Guitar Group, Samba Band and more.
+Festival Fortnight kicked off on the evening of Friday 1 July at Central Hall with the Festival Ceilidh, featuring Whirligig.
+Then on Saturday 2 July, Wymondham High Academy officially launched Festival Fortnight in the Market Place with performances from the Academy Orchestra, Academy Singers, Jazz Collective, Brass Band, String Ensemble, Guitar Group, Samba Band and more.

-The Festival’s largest event, the Jazz Picnic returns to Becketswell on Monday 4 July with Simon Nelson’s Dixie Mix, and the popular Teddy Bear’s Picnic for the under 5s will be at King’s Head Meadow on Sunday 10 July.
+The Festival’s largest event, the Jazz Picnic returned to Becketswell on Monday 4 July with Simon Nelson’s Dixie Mix, and the popular Teddy Bear’s Picnic for the under 5s were at King’s Head Meadow on Sunday 10 July.

-Folk fans have a real treat in store; Hannah Sanders and Ben Savage will be at Central Hall, supported by Wymondham’s own Johnny Steinberg & The Bluefish on Friday 8 July.
-Local talent will feature at Wymondham Entertains, also at Central Hall on Thursday 14 July, followed by gutsy blues from Spikedrivers at The Regal (Ex Servicemen’s Club) on Friday 15 July.
+Folk fans had a real treat; Hannah Sanders and Ben Savage were at Central Hall, supported by Wymondham’s own Johnny Steinberg & The Bluefish on Friday 8 July.
+Local talent featured at Wymondham Entertains, also at Central Hall on Thursday 14 July, followed by gutsy blues from Spikedrivers at The Regal (Ex Servicemen’s Club) on Friday 15 July.

 The annual Music Lecture & Recital on Tuesday 5 July, at Wymondham Baptist Church, features Anna Mudeka talking about and playing the mbira, the instrument of her homeland, Zimbabwe.